-Chukars prefer arid, open habitats including plains, plateaus and rocky canyons with only scattered shrubby brush for occasional cover, though they are adept at taking shelter in rocky crevices.
-They can be found at up to 10,000 feet elevation, and while these birds do not migrate seasonally, they may descend to lower elevations in the winter months, particularly during periods of heavy snowfall.
+Chukars prefer arid, open habitats including plains, plateaus, and rocky canyons with only scattered shrubby brush for occasional cover, though they are adept at taking shelter in rocky crevices.
+They can be found at up to 10,000 feet elevation.

 The chukar's native Eurasian range extends from Turkey to China, including parts of southern Russia and northern areas of Pakistan and India.
 In North America, chukars can be found in the Rocky Mountain area extending from southern British Columbia through Nevada and Utah to eastern Wyoming, as well as in central southern California.